 Now that the origin story was out of the way, this movie took a very interesting route.
 The movie is filled with awesome action sequences such as the scene where Nightcrawler invades the White House, which is one of my favorite scenes in any X-Men movie.
 This is a perfect movie to pop some popcorn to and watch on a Saturday night as it is entertaining, action-packed, has a great cast, and is very fun — which makes it one of my favorite Marvel movies ever.

 Unsurprisingly, the most popular question people have been asking is if #GuardiansOfTheGalaxy2 is as great as the original 2014 film.
 I really had to think hard about it as this movie improves upon the many strengths Guardians of the Galaxy had but in the end, Vol. 1 is a stronger movie.
 However, by no means should this take away from the greatness of Guardians of the Galaxy: Vol. 2.
-Ranking this was difficult, but it came down to the fact that this movie is not as great as the one sitting at the number 7 spot but it's better that X2.
+Ranking this was difficult, but it came down to the fact that this movie is not as great and fresh as the original.

 I entered this blockbuster with the big death and multiple post-credit scenes spoiled for me.
 Nevertheless, it was still one of the best movie experiences of the year and the whole theater had a blast.
 James Gunn was granted total creative freedom and he took complete advantage of the situation.
 After watching this sequel, you are able to tell that this was made by a comic book fan because of how trippy and fun it was.
 The visuals looked absolutely stunning and the color pallet was better than any previous Marvel film.